 15 credits, Level 7 (Masters)

-In this module we study how partial differential equations arise in real-world problems of the financial industry.
-We derive and solve the Black-Scholes equation for pricing of financial options.
-In addition, we develop central concepts of discrete and continuous time models of financial markets and analyse numerical methods for such problems, including their stability analysis.
+In the second part you will derive and solve the famous Black-Scholes equation for pricing of financial options.
+You will study this equation in the context of pricing European options and build up to the complex and interesting example of pricing of American options.
+In addition, you will develop central concepts of discrete and continuous time models of financial markets and analyse numerical methods for such problems, including their stability analysis.

 6%: Practical (Workshop)